Streetscape of Melbourne tram and pedestrians at Collins Street and Swanston Street Intersection

 Credit: Jackie Davies from stock.adobe.com

-Melbourne has enough taxis and rideshares to get you where you need to go when you don’t want to wait for a public transport schedule.
+Melbourne has enough taxis and rideshares to get you where you need to go when you don’t want to wait for a public transport schedule or you're staying in an area of Melbourne that isn't as close to public transport options.
 All of Melbourne’s taxis are metered, allowing you to receive an estimated fare before your ride, especially between 10pm to 5am.

 The best-known taxi companies in the city are 13Cabs and Silver Top.
 You can either try to flag one down or download their booking apps for added convenience.